diablodale/dp.docs/docs/_max/attributes/depthvis.md

 ---

 Depth visibility filter removes [double images and edge artifacts](align.md#artifacts) in image matrices.
-The depth visibility threshold default is 50mm to identify obstructed pixels and remove them in common situations.
-Set `@depthvis 0` to remove this filter or simulate [dp.kinect](../../dp.kinect/) behavior.
+The default of 50mm identifies and removes obstructed pixels in common situations.

+Set `@depthvis 0` to disable this filter or simulate [dp.kinect](../../dp.kinect/) behavior.

 > :memo: Plugin versions v1.2.20200629 and newer support this feature.